Why & How to Perform a Law Enforcement Training Audit

 Depending on the size of your organization and the extent of your training program, an audit can be a daunting venture.
 However, the benefits far outweigh the consequences of not performing a thorough audit.
 If you don’t find and correct the deficiencies, someone else will.

-ANDREW BIROZY is a 27-year law enforcement veteran currently serving as a lieutenant in a police department in Southern California.
-Andrew has also worked for Lexipol for the past 13 years as a Training Developer.
-He holds a master of science degree in Law Enforcement Executive Leadership and a bachelor of arts degree in Leadership.
-Andrew is a California Commission on Peace Officer Standards and Training Master Instructor and teaches a variety of law enforcement classes throughout the state.
-He’s committed himself to being a life-long learner and teaching helps him further his passion for learning.
-Andrew can be reached at abirozy@lexipol.com.
+ANDREW BIROZY holds a Master of Science degree in law enforcement executive leadership and a Bachelor of Arts degree in leadership.
+He worked for decades in law enforcement, including serving as a lieutenant in a police department in Southern California.
+Andrew also worked for Lexipol as a Training Developer.
+He is a California Commission on Peace Officer Standards and Training Master Instructor and teaches a variety of law enforcement classes though out the state.
+He has committed himself to being a life-long learner and teaching helps him further his passion for learning.

 More Posts